A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2022-31199: Netwrix Auditor RCE Vulnerability

 CVE-2022-31199 is a remote code execution vulnerability in Netwrix Auditor's User Activity Video Recording component.
-Unauthenticated attackers can execute code as SYSTEM on servers and monitored agents.
-This article covers technical details, affected versions, impact, and mitigation strategies.
+Unauthenticated attackers can execute code as SYSTEM.
+Learn about technical details, affected systems, and mitigations.

 CVE-2022-31199 Overview